Yunxiang-Li/Cpp_Primer/Chapter 5. Statements/Chapter 5. Statements.md

 while ( cin >> i )
     // ...

-// Idiomatic for loop
+// Rewrite by for loop
 for (int i = 0; cin >> i;)
     // ...

-// for idiomatic
+// Idiomatic for loop
 for (int i = 0; i != size; ++i)
     // ...

-// same as while
+// Rewrite by while loop
 int i = 0;
 while (i != size)
 {